 But state functionaries and military personnel on active service shall not renounce Chinese nationality.

 Notice that renunciation of PRC citizenship is a “joint enterprise” in the sense that both the individual and the state must consent.
 See George Ginsburg, The 1980 Nationality Law of the People’s Republic of China, 30 Am.
 J. Comp.
 L. 459, 489 (1982).

-Citizenship-related applications should be filed with the city or county’s public security bureau exit-entry administration.
-(Although not discussed here, an application may also be filed with PRC Embassies and Consulates abroad).
+Citizenship-related applications should be filed with the city or county’s public security bureau exit-entry administration, according to article 14 of the Nationality Law.
+Procedures to apply at the Beijing Exit-Entry Administration are here.
+(Although not discussed here, an application may also be filed with a PRC Embassy or Consulate, according to article 14).

 Applications of Chinese citizens under the age of 18 to renounce citizenship may be filed on their behalf by their parents or other legal representatives.

 Upon determining that the application is complete, the local exit-entry administration should issue a receipt.
-Examination and approval is by the Ministry of Public Security.
-The time period for processing an application is not specified by rules, and it can take up to one year.
+Examination and approval is by the Ministry of Public Security and takes 45 business days.

-If an application for renunciation of Chinese citizenship is approved, Chinese citizenship is lost at once.
-You will be issued a certificate of renunciation of Chinese nationality.
+If an application for renunciation of Chinese citizenship is approved, you will be issued a certificate of renunciation of Chinese nationality (中华人民共和国退籍证书).
 You will need to surrender any valid Chinese passport for cancellation.

 Now that you are recognized as a foreign national, you will also need to apply for a visa or residence permit.
 Currently, the Beijing Exit-Entry Administration is only issuing 60-day L visas to a child who has renounced Chinese nationality, meaning that the child will need to travel abroad and apply for a new visa that can be used to apply for a residence permit, such as an an S1 (dependent of foreign worker) or Q1 (family reunion).